eygraber/jsonapi-kotlin/README.md

 val document = json.decodeFromJsonElement<JsonApiDocument>(jsonObject)
 ```

 This will return a generic `JsonApiDocument`.
-If you know the specific type of `JsonApiDocument` you are working with, you can explicitly specify it so that you don't need to case:
+If you know the specific type of `JsonApiDocument` you are working with, you can specify it explicitly so that you don't need to cast:

 ```kotlin
 val resource = json.decodeFromString<JsonApiDocument.Resource>(string)